CMU-SAFARI/Hermes/README.md

       perl ../../scripts/rollup.pl --tlist ../MICRO22_AE.tlist --exp ../rollup_perf_hermes.exp --mfile ../rollup_perf.mfile > rollup.csv
       ```

-4. Export the `rollup.csv` file in you favourite data processor (Python Pandas, Excel, Numbers, etc.) to gain insights.
+4. Export the `rollup.csv` file in your favorite data processor (Python Pandas, Excel, Numbers, etc.) to gain insights.

 ## Brief Code Walkthrough
-> Hermes was code-named DDRP (Direct DRAM Prefetch) during developement.
+> Hermes was code-named DDRP (Direct DRAM Prefetch) during development.
 So any mention of DDRP anywhere in the code inadvertently means Hermes.

 - Off-chip prediction mechanism is implemented with an extensible interface in mind.
 The base off-chip predictor class is defined in `inc/offchip_pred_base.h`.
-- There are _nine_ implementations of off-chip predictor shipped out-of-the-box.
+- There are _nine_ implementations of off-chip predictor shipped out of the box.

   | Predictor type | Description |
   |----------------|-------------|